gaurav-karna/303_Texter/README.md

 during class - you will get a text at the phone number you provided.

 ## Improvements
 I'll automate the updating of the commit even further when I have more time.
+It involves a commit updater when you first start the bash script.

+I have also thought of using web hooks, and RSS feeds.
+But putting that on the back-burner for the time being.

 But, for the time being - this works as a novel solution.
 If there any issues, open an issue and let me know :blush: